-BetterHelp is a popular web-based platform that matches consumers with licensed professionals for the purpose of online counseling.
+BetterHelp is a popular web-based platform that matches consumers with licensed professionals for the purpose of online counseling (affiliate link).
 With over 3,000 licensed counselors and therapists, it is one of the largest providers of its kind.

 For a monthly membership fee that costs about the same as an hour of face-to-face psychotherapy, BetterHelp gives you unlimited access to your own online counselor – via chat, phone, or video sessions.